Battleship New Jersey Museum and Memorial: History

-On February 7, 2001, the battleship got approval to their pier changes they wished to implement, but still needed to be given an exception to dredge the area during the spring fish mating season.
+On February 7, 2001, the battleship received approval to the pier changes they wished to implement, but they still needed to be given an exception to dredge the area during the spring fish mating season.
 On May 8, 2001, the United States Army Corps of Engineers approved the dredging of the Delaware River in order to have the battleship stationed at the new dock.
 The ship needed 35 ft of depth clearance in order to fit.
-Excess dredging materials went to the National Park in Gloucester County.
+Excess dredging materials went to a disposal facility in the town of National Park in Gloucester County.

-Originally, the battleship museum was planning to open Labor Day weekend, but was ultimately delayed due to Tropical Storm Barry delaying a shipment of materials for the battleship.
-Opening day got delayed to October 15, 2001.
-The museum ran tour groups of 15 people that lasted anywhere from 90 minutes to 120 minutes and covered 7 decks of the ship.
+Originally, the museum was planning to open Labor Day weekend, but was ultimately delayed due to Tropical Storm Barry delaying a shipment of materials for the battleship.
+Opening day was delayed to October 15, 2001.
+The museum ran tour groups of 15 people that lasted 90–120 minutes and covered 7 decks of the ship.
 The museum expected to have 1,500 people per day during the first few opening days.
 Within the first couple of days, most reviews were positive, however some were not happy with the touring situation.
 Some wished that people were allowed to explore the museum on their own without needing to be on a tour.

+Since August 2017 the museum has been operating a YouTube channel that, as of 2025, has over 270 thousand subscribers and posts videos on a regular basis.

+In 2025, New Jersey was chosen to host a two-day live event celebrating the 7th anniversary of the English/worldwide release of Azur Lane, a mobile game that features anthropomorphic "shipgirls" including New Jersey herself, who is a popular character.